 A roasted leg of lamb is a fantastic holiday centerpiece and is much easier to make than you might think.
 It's flavorful, moist, and served with gravy from its juices and roasted veggies.
 It can be made ahead so you have more time with family and friends.

 Some recipes seem daunting until you find a good recipe.
-A slow-cooked lamb leg with gravy is one of those.
+A roast leg of lamb with gravy is one of those.

-This recipe is perfect for a small holiday celebration and festive brunch tables (like Mother and Father's Day and Easter).
+This recipe is perfect for a small holiday celebration and festive tables (like Father's Day and Easter brunch).

 Leftovers make fantastic sandwiches, tacos and wraps, just like the roasted turkey thighs.